ThomasFreedman/Pirate-Box/README.md

 The Pirate Box prototype includes a 1TB SSD drive / SD card containing hundreds of long play format video and audio content (60 - 90 minutes each) saved on IPFS over the last 2 years by Thomas Freedman.
 This content is available and pinned on the Pirate Box IPFS node and searchable using the Pirate Box IPFS Search too described above.

+It is reletively easy to use an external IPFS repository filled with content if the external content has the same structure as the .ipfs folder.
+However that cannot be accessed concurrently with the local IPFS node's content.
+To make a plug & play "Liberty Library" to add to an existing IPFS node's content would require either 1) merging the 2 repositories into one, or 2) running a second IPFS server instance on the same node using different port numbers.

+The Liberty Library included in this release of the Pirate Box used the method of step 1.
+If the external storage is not plugged in the local IPFS node will fallback to a small repository included on the SD card.
+Alternatively if the SD card is large enough no external storage device is required.

+Currently IPFS does not provide a way to split the storage of a repository into separate segments which would make adding external content like a Liberty Library much easier.

 --------------------------------------------------------------------------------------------------
 This code is free to use under the terms of the [BipCot NoGov license](https://bipcot.org/).